 (iv) evaluating the effectiveness of expenditure by public bodies;

 This purpose is limited by a set of sub-purposes where it is clear there is a benefit to citizens and businesses.
 It behoves the Government to increase the usefulness of data to continue to improve and modernise our public services.
-As such I cannot accept this part of the amendment.
+As such, I cannot accept this part of the amendment.

-As I have said, I would be willing to remove section 64(2)(b) but unfortunately, for the reasons I have given, I cannot accept the amendments that propose removing other parts of section 64(2).
+As I said, I would be willing to remove section 64(2)(b), but unfortunately, for the reasons I have given, I cannot accept the amendments that propose removing other parts of section 64(2).
 If the Senator will withdraw the amendment, I will propose an amendment on Committee Stage in the Dáil to remove section 64(2)(b), ensuring the most contentious word, that is, "promote", is removed from the Bill.

 I thank the Minister of State for bringing the Bill through the House.
-It will prove to be a very important piece of legislation.
+It will prove to be very important legislation.
 I also thank him for the co-operation he has shown to Members of the House and for accepting amendments.
 He has accepted many amendments to the Bill which will enhance it.
-I am delighted the Bill has been passed by this House and I look forward to it being enacted in due course.
+I am delighted the Bill has been passed by this House and look forward to it being enacted in due course.

 I thank the House for passing the Bill 15 minutes ahead of time.